apoirrier/CTFs-writeups/SharkyCTF2020/Blockchain/Logic.md

 ## Challenge

-The contract to attack is the following :
+The contract to attack is the following:

 ```solidity
 pragma solidity = 0.4.25;